5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 	- When coming from macOS Catalina or older: use `MacBookPro11,4` for installation (&rarr; see "Note about SMBIOS")
 	- When upgrading from Big Sur 11.3 or newer: stay on `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)

-### Note about SMBIOS
+### Important Note about SMBIOS
-The board-id skip included in my configuration which allows using the `MacBookPro10,1` SMBIOS with macOS Big Sur and newer requires virtualization technology which first got introduced with macOS 11.3 (Darwin Kernel 20.4).
-Therefore, you can't simply upgrade from macOS Catalina or older using the `MacBookPro10,X` SMBIOS since the required virtualization technology to make the board-id skip work isn't present.
+My configuration includes a board-id skip which allows using the `MacBookPro10,1` SMBIOS which wouldn't be possible otherwise.
+It requires vitrtualization technology introduced in macOS Big Sur.
+Therefore, you can't simply upgrade from macOS Catalina or older using the `MacBookPro10,X` SMBIOS since the required virtualization technology to make the board-id skip work isn't present prior to macOS 11.3 (Darwin Kernel 20.4).

-So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to `MacBookPro11,4` in order to be able to install macOS Monterey or newer.
-You can revert it back to `MacBooPro10,1` (i7) or `MacBookPro10,2` (i5) once the installation has finished.
+So when upgrading from macOS Catalina or older, you need to *temporarily* switch the SMBIOS to use `MacBookPro11,4` in order to be able to install macOS Monterey.
+You can revert to `MacBooPro10,1` (i7) or `MacBookPro10,2` (i5) once the installation is completed.

 ## II. macOS Monterey Install Instructions

 ### 1. Install macOS Monterey
 <details>
-<summary><strong>Option 1: Updating an existing Install</strong></summary>
+<summary><strong>Option 1: Updating an existing Install</strong> (macOS 11.3+ only)</summary>

-**Option 1**: Upgrading from macOS 11
+**Option 1**: Only applicable when upgrading from macOS 11.3+!

 - Download OCLP
 - Mount your EFI Partition
 - Paste in my EFI Folder and edit the `config.plist`:
 	- Generate SMBIOS date for `MacBookPro10,1` (Core i7) or `MacBookPro10,2` (Core i5)
-	- Change `csr-active-config` to: `EF0F0000` (a must to install the Intel HD4000 Drivers)
+	- Change `csr-active-config` to: `03080000` (a must to install the Intel HD4000 Drivers)
 - Download macOS Monterey via App Store, System Updates or the OCLP App
 - Run the "Install macOS Monterey" App
 - There will be a few reboots